It’s the end of the semester. Let’s play a game.

 jinsang – “Summer’s Day [v2]”

 Soundcloud is a funny place.
 Sometimes, in your 2 a.m., bleary-eyed, huddled-mass-in-the-corner-of-your-bed internet ramblings, you find a generic lo-fi track replete with a generic drum beat and generic anime album art, and it’s fine.
 You keep scrolling.
-But sometimes, that generic lo-fi track happens to harness an overpowering wave of childhood nostalgia (the piano riff is from the soundtrack to Studio Ghibli’s Spirited Away), and you sit there, your spinal cord slowly stiffening into a question mark, trying to fight back tears of happiness and profound eye dryness.
+But sometimes, that generic lo-fi track happens to harness an overpowering wave of childhood nostalgia (the piano riff is from the soundtrack to Studio Ghibli’s Spirited Away), and you sit there, your spinal cord slowly stiffening into a question mark, trying to fight back tears of happiness and bleary-eyed insomnia.

 Rebecca Sugar + Estelle + AJ Michalka – “Here Comes a Thought”

 If you don’t watch Steven Universe, I don’t expect you to be reduced to a soppy, aqueous mess the first time you hear this song.
 As someone who does watch the show, and does so with unabashed ardor, it’s hard to explain in a few sentences what makes Steven Universe (and “Here Comes a Thought”) so goddamn perfect.
 In the context of the episode and long-standing character development arcs, the song embodied a huge emotional payoff for lots of avid viewers.
 Even without context, the song’s core message – learning to accept fear, anxiety, doubt and frustration as passing thoughts that don’t define the individual – ties in nicely with this article’s introduction.
-So I’ll leave it at that.
+So I’ll leave things there.